quarkiverse/quarkus-jpastreamer/README.md

-# quarkus-jpastreamer
+# JPAStreamer Quarkus Extension

-JPAStreamer Quarkus Extension
+Here lives the Quarkus version of JPAStreamer.